Hue and Saturation in Photoshop

-Many of you asked me “how to change color in Photoshop?”
+Many of you asked me about hue and saturation in Photoshop.
 Today I am going to describe to you Photoshop shortcuts or I should say a Photoshop technique by which you can easily do that.
 First of all, I will tell you about hue and saturation.
 I will start with “What is hue?” and “What is saturation?”.
 Color saturation is one of the 2nd most used editing systems in Photoshop editing.

 What is Hue/Saturation?

 The Hue / Saturation tool can be used to make colorful image changes when you’re an Adobe Photoshop user.
-Whether you design brand new graphics or just touch on a picture, the Hue/Saturation tool helps an image pop up or get subdued.
-You can just tweak or even change the colors that are already natural in your photo.
+Whether you design brand-new graphics or just touch on a picture.
+The Hue/Saturation tool helps an image pop up.
+You can just tweak or even change the colors.

-The hue and saturation tool is most often used to adapt slightly to the color pattern of an image.
+The hue and saturation tool are most often used to adapt slightly to the color pattern of an image.
 These modifications can also be made by layers.
-For example, you can add a new adjustment layer to a graph such as a banner, to which specific colors can be lightened or lighter in the gray spectrum, while a cut portion of an image has been used.
 The master can also be adjusted, making adjustments to the color and saturation of the picture to each color.
-Photoshop allows you to preview the changes in advance.
+Photoshop allows you to preview the changes.

 Beneficial Features